HESleagacy/Jaeger_Appn/README.md

   revisions and scenario manifests will be pinned.
 - Truncated data will never be scored as efficient context use.
 Missing count or warning signals will be fixed or documented as a controlled limitation.
-- Model variance will be handled by paired repeated runs, pinned configurations, distributional reporting, and raw-log review, not by selecting the best run.
+- Model variation will be handled by repeated runs and raw Opik-trace review, not by selecting the best run.

-If the analytical tool arm slips, the minimum deliverable remains the versioned benchmark, local Inspect harness, deterministic scorers, and tested Skill/tool comparison.
-The final output will include the validated 5-8-scenario benchmark, raw and summary results, an evidence-backed default recommendation, and upstream-quality tests and documentation.
+The final output will include the versioned 5-8-scenario benchmark, Python MCP runner with self-hosted Opik, tested Go and Skill variants, raw/summary results, an evidence-backed default recommendation, and upstream-quality tests and documentation.

 ## References